A boy crouches on the ground, using a magnifying glass to look at tree bark.

 4. Get messy

 Kids will love this sensory-stimulating play that gets them outdoors.
-Hang up a clear shower curtain or plain sheet outside, and let the kids at it with their creativity and paint!
+Hang up a clear shower curtain or plain sheet outside, and let the kids at it with theircreativity and paint!

-5. Go on a scavenger hunt
+5. Go on a nature scavenger hunt

 6. Sensory play opportunities

-As you walk around the neighbourhood, peek around under pine trees for cones to use in pine cone palaces or as part of a nature sensory bin.
+As you walk around the neighbourhood, peek around under pine trees for cones to use in pine cone palaces (shown at right) or as part of a nature sensory bin.
 Little ones will love running their hands through rice (I’ve also used dried beans), and feeling the texture of their various treasures.

 7. Go for a listening walk

-Take a listening walk and notice everything you hear.
+Take a “listening walk”: notice everything you hear.
 With fewer cars on the road, it’s a great time to start a conversation with local birds using this sound identifier, or to listen to chirping crickets and the sound of geese’s wings as they fly low overhead.

 8. Gardening